 Director of the Centre for Disease Modelling (CDM)

 Dr. Heffernan’s research focuses on understanding the spread and persistence of infectious diseases.
-Her Modelling Infection and Immunity Lab focuses on the development of new biologically motivated models of infectious diseases (deterministic and stochastic) that describe pathogen dynamics in-host (mathematical immunology) and in a population of hosts (mathematical epidemiology).
-Models in immuno-epidemiology, which integrate the in-host dynamics with population level models, are also developed.
-More recently, Heffernan is focusing on applying mathematics and modelling to studying pollinator health and diseases biology.
-In addition to being a mathematics professor, she is the Director of the Centre for Disease Modelling (CDM) and serves on the Boards of Directors of the Society of Mathematical Biology (SMB) and the Canadian Applied and Industrial Mathematics Society (CAIMS).
+The Modelling Infection and Immunity Lab focuses on the development of new biologically motivated models of infectious diseases (deterministic and stochastic) that describe pathogen dynamics in-host (mathematical immunology) and in a population of hosts (mathematical epidemiology).
+More recently, Dr. Heffernan is focusing on applying mathematics and modelling to studying pollinator health and diseases biology.
+Dr. Heffernan was recently elected as a Member of the Royal Society of Canada's College of New Scholars, Artists and Scientists.
+In addition to being a mathematics professor, Dr. Heffernan is the Director of the Centre for Disease Modelling (CDM) and serves on the Boards of Directors of the Society of Mathematical Biology (SMB) and the Canadian Applied and Industrial Mathematics Society (CAIMS).